Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 5. Infinite loop occurs where the creature is constantly 'sensing a predator' and added a temporary node to the buffer

 **Unexpected Results from Dynamic Nodes**

-Another problem is that this temporary node would 'mess' with the dynamic nodes in unwanted ways.
+&nbsp;&nbsp;&nbsp;&nbsp;Another problem is that this temporary node would 'mess' with the dynamic nodes in unwanted ways.
 Using the sense predator node as an example.
 More than likely, an evolved species would trigger the 'move away from x' node when the sense predator node is activated.
 Now, the 'sense predator input node' would 'sense' a predator because of a temporary input node which would in turn, trigger the 'move away from x' node.
 However, now that the predator is not being sensed by the creature, 'move away from x' could cause the creature to move away from a pheromone or food, instead of the predator, as the predator would not be a valid `x`.